atesfet/doc_pet_stanford/pet_pre_processing.rst

 Introduction
 ------------

 Our PET data contains signal count at different time points, sufficient for quantifying CBF in absolute units (ml/100g/min).
-Before we perform quantification, we need to pre-process the data to
+Before we perform quantification, we need to pre-process the data to:

 1 create a registration between the T1-weighted structural and PET space